handsomebeast20/yl620-a-rs485-modbus-classicladder/README.md

 sudo apt-get install gtkterm

-when installed go to application and under accessories should now be a new application called "serial port terminal" open it up and on the configuration tab you can now change and save a permanent configuration for your adapter and any other adapter you are using. this way i had a solid connection as some people were complaining about the vfd being noisy and dropping connection, so they gave up using the rs485 method but im not using a shielded cable from the rs485 port on the vfd, it is a jst-xh 3 pin male cable thats about 20cm long.
+when installed go to applications and under accessories should now be a new application called "serial port terminal" open it up and on the configuration tab you can now change and save a permanent configuration for your adapter and any other adapter you are using. this way i had a solid connection as some people were complaining about the vfd being noisy and dropping connection, so they gave up using the rs485 method but im not using a shielded cable from the rs485 port on the vfd, it is a jst-xh 3 pin male cable thats about 20cm long.